1ha intertidal flats with seagrasses, sand flats,

 photos of the boardwalk

 CLOSED: The Chek Jawa Mangrove Boardwalk and Jejawi Tower will be closed from 29 Sep 2014 to 31 Jan 2015 for "upgrading works".
-Other facilities such as the Coastal Boardwalk, Visitor Centre and Viewing Jetty will remain open.
+Part of the Coastal boardwalk will also be closed 23 Jan-31 Mar 2015.
+Other facilities such as the Visitor Centre and Viewing Jetty will remain open.

 No cycling on the Chek Jawa boardwalk as the 'planks' are made of